demencia89/noctalia-shell-animereloaded-plugin/README.md

 AnimeReloaded is the next-generation continuation of the original Noctalia Anime plugin.

-It keeps the working AllAnime playback path, but moves metadata, discovery, seasons, and airing-aware feed logic onto AniList so the plugin can evolve without tying the whole UI to the stream backend.

-Version `3.0.0` is the first AnimeReloaded release baseline.
-This repository now also includes follow-up UI/runtime polish on top of that hybrid architecture.

 ## Highlights

 - AniList-backed browse, search, detail pages, titles, synonyms, relations, seasons, and airing metadata